lucas-rami/dynamatic-utils/README.md

 ### [`runner.sh` script](runner.sh)

-The `runner.sh` script is extremely useful to run a sequence of transformations/conversions steps on a range of benchmarks at the same time.
+The `runner.sh` script is extremely useful to run a sequence of transformations or conversion steps on a range of benchmarks at the same time.
 At the current time, it supports automatic compilation with legacy Dynamatic and Dynamatic++ (no flags, done automatically), simulation using legacy Dynamatic's backend and Modelsim (`--simulate`), and synthesization using legacy Dynamatic's backend and Vivado HLS (`--synthesize`).

 The script uses a couple core concepts to allow the user to personalize their runs, which are described below.
 The script is configured using command-line arguments (and internally uses environment variables defined in [.env](.env)).
-You can also run `./runner --help` to see the command line interface and available options.
+You can also run `./runner.sh --help` to see the command line interface and available options.

 - *Testsuites* (`--testsuite <testsuite-name>`) represent a list of benchmarks on which the transformations will be applied sequentially.
 Current options are:
     - `dynamatic`: legacy Dynamatic's regression tests, stored in legacy Dynamatic's repository